JerBouma/FinanceDatabase/financedatabase/README.md

 | **Call for Contributors to the FinanceDatabase** |
 |:------------------------------------------------------:|
 | The **FinanceDatabase** serves the role of providing anyone with any type of financial product categorisation entirely for free.
 To be able to achieve this, the FinanceDatabase relies on involvement from the community to update, edit and remove tickers over time.
-This is made easy enough that anyone, even with a lack of coding experience can contribute because of the generation of JSON files that can be manually edited.
+This is made easy enough that anyone, even with a lack of coding experience can contribute because of the usage of CSV files that can be manually edited.
 **I'd like to invite you to go to the [Contributing Guidelines](https://github.com/JerBouma/FinanceDatabase/blob/main/CONTRIBUTING.md) to understand how you can help.
 Thank you!** |

 As a private investor, the sheer amount of information that can be found on the internet is rather daunting.
 Trying to understand what type of companies or ETFs are available is incredibly challenging with there being millions ofcompanies and derivatives available on the market.
 Sure, the most traded companies and ETFs can quickly be foundsimply because they are known to the public (for example, Microsoft, Tesla, S&P500 ETF or an All-World ETF).
 However, what else is out there is often unknown.